Zyleree/KronoxCore/readme.md

 - **Rate Limiting:** The server limits the number of requests a client can make within a one-second window to prevent potential attacks.
 If exceeded, the IP is temporarily banned.
 - **Temporary IP Banning:**  IPs identified as exceeding the request rate limit are automatically banned for a short duration to mitigate DDoS attempts.
+- **Path-Based Rate Limiting:**  The `ddosprot` mode now supports separate rate limits for each unique URL path, allowing for more granular control over allowed requests.
 - **IP Reputation System (In Development):**  The server has an `IpReputation` class for future expansion of more advanced scoring, tracking, and response actions based on IP behavior.

 **Sanitization:**